edsu/inkdroid.org/_posts/2020-08-23-digital-curation.md

 I'm teaching an undergraduate course in digital curation this fall at the University of Maryland in the College for Information Studies.
 It's the first time I've taught digital curation.
-But I've had the good fortune to be following in the footsteps of previous instructors like Katrina Fenlon, Adam Kriesberg and Ricky Punzalan.
+But I have the good fortune to be following in the footsteps of previous instructors like Katrina Fenlon, Adam Kriesberg and Ricky Punzalan.